Virtual-Viking-Longship/Ship-Annotations/Propulsion/standing_rigging.md

 _**reiði** n., pl. reiði_ (Old Norse) [citations: [prose](https://onp.ku.dk/onp/onp.php?o65885)/[poetry](https://lexiconpoeticum.org/m.php?p=lemma&i=69061)]

-Ropes used for manipulating the sail and holding the mast in place.
-Ropes supporting the mast are considered standing rigging, whereas the ropes that manipulate the sail are referred to as running rigging.
+Ropes which functioned to hold the mast.
+Old Norse makes little linguistic distinction in the differences between types of rigging, especially on warships, where the mast was frequently raised and lowered.
+Jesch notes that the Old Norse word for tackle, reiði, was often used as a general descriptor for rigging.
+(Jesch, 165)
 <div align="center">

   ![oar from Gokstad ship](../images/Nicolaysen_Oars.png)